dlopez079/Python-Mini-Projects/README.md

 User will input either Rock, Paper, Scissors where the computer will beat you.
 At the end of the game, I will count the total number of wins by a user and the total number of wins by computer.

+### Chose Your Own Adventure
+This game teaches you how to nest if, elif and else statements within each other to create a game.
+The User will advance if they enter the correct answer to the question.